Esquire Network: Decline and carriage disputes

-End of operations
+Closure

-On January 18, 2017, it was announced that the network would end all pay television distribution in the summer of 2017 and convert to an online-only model.
-The network went off the air on June 28 at noon Eastern time.
-The network programmed a final marathon of Friday Night Tykes that day, ending with the season one finale, "Finish What We Started".
-After the episode ended, a "thank you" slide was shown with the network's web address (which shortly thereafter was turned into a redirect to the main Esquire website), after which the channel space created by the Style Network in 1998 folded and ceased to exist.
+On January 18, 2017, it was announced that the network would close on all pay television distributions in mid-2017 and convert to an online-only model.
+The network shut down on June 28 at noon Eastern time.
+The network aired a marathon of Friday Night Tykes on the day of its closure, with the season one finale, "Finish What We Started", being its final program.
+After the episode ended, a "thank you" slide was shown with the network's web address (which shortly thereafter was turned into a redirect to the main Esquire website).
 No further comment was made in regards to the supposed online-only version of the network, and Esquire's "TV" section on their website now contains the general features and behind-the-scenes footage prevalent on most magazine sites.
 The network's final two projects, Edgehill (a true crime series about the Murder of Suzanne Jovin) and Borderland USA (a reality series about the U.S. Border Patrol Tactical Unit) were promised to air on the new digital version of the network, but have since been abandoned.

-By coincidence, G4's Canadian network outlived both its mother American network and the Esquire Network, ending operations on August 31, 2017, two months longer than Esquire.
+G4's Canadian network closed on August 31, 2017, two months after than Esquire shut down.
+G4 would relaunch in the United States in a new hybrid cable-digital form on November 16, 2021, after a year of lead-up promotions and announcements, though it closed on November 18, 2022.

-G4 would relaunch in the United States a new hybrid cable-digital form on November 16, 2021 after a year of lead-up promotions and announcements, returning to public prominence in a smaller, but much smoother process than the entire launch of Esquire Network.
-However, G4 would shut down less than one year starting.
+Hearst has since re-established Esquire-branded programming through the stations of Hearst Television and its streaming network Very Local beginning in 2021, with In Transit, a tourism travelogue series hosted by Dave Holmes.